 which includes at least one signal assignment statement that targets a

-specific signal is assigned (at least) one driver_info
+specific signal is assigned (at least) one driver_info class

 object for that signal during elaboration.
 Hence, each signal